 - The spatial distribution of the potential hazards.

-- The spatial distribution of specific disaster events.
+- The spatial distribution of specific disasters.

 The main challenges are: